aliterc/aliterc.github.io/index.md

 China’s Sinopec Corp is halving loadings of crude oil from Iran this month, as the state refiner comes under intense pressure from Washington.

+- A script is a series of commands that tells an application to perform a series of operations.
+You can use scripts in most Adobe applications to automate repetitive tasks, perform complex calculations, and even use some functionality not directly exposed through the graphical user interface.
+For example, you can direct After Effects to reorder the layers in a composition, find and replace source text in text layers, or send an email message when rendering is complete.

+- Hip Injuries and Disorders

+Your hip is the joint where your femur (thigh bone) meets your pelvis (hip bone).
+There are two main parts: a ball at the end of the femur, which fits in a socket in the pelvis.
+Your hip is known as a ball-and-socket joint.
+This is because you have a ball at the end of your femur, and it fits into a socket in your pelvis.
+This makes your hips very stable and allows for a wide range of motion.
+When they are healthy, it takes great force to hurt them.
+However, playing sports, running, overuse, or falling can sometimes lead to hip injuries such as

+Strains

+Bursitis

+Dislocations

+Fractures

 - 0928 Pour la garniture

 - Breakingviews - Chinese [pharma](https://www.oxfordlearnersdictionaries.com/definition/english/pharma?q=pharma+) R&D mixes up a [potent](https://www.oxfordlearnersdictionaries.com/definition/english/potent?q=potent+) IPO formula